tmtsoftware/esw/docs/src/main/technical/gateway-tech.md

 # Gateway Technical Documentation

-Gateway gives access to all CSW and ESW services (available to user) and components from browser-based user interfaces.
+The User Interface Gateway gives access to all CSW and ESW services (available to user) and components from browser-based user interfaces.
-Gateway also enforces auth on command and sequencer APIs to protect from unauthorised access.
+The Gateway also enforces authorization on Command Service APIs to components and Sequencer APIs to protect from unauthorized access.

 ![ESW Gateway](../images/gateway/gateway.svg)

 ## Implementation

-Gateway service is an HTTP service which relies on `msocket` framework.
+The Gateway is an HTTP service which relies on `msocket` framework.
 Internally it delegates to the various services(of both ESW or CSW) needed as per the request.

 It provides access to following: